borgbackup/borg/docs/deployment/pull-backup.rst

 BorgBackup is not run with root privileges.

-SSHFS is a FUSE file system and uses the SFTP protocol, so there may be also other unsupported features that the actual implementations of ssfs, libfuse and sftp on the backup server do not support, like file name encodings, ACLs, xattrs or bsdflags.
+SSHFS is a FUSE file system and uses the SFTP protocol, so there may be also other unsupported features that the actual implementations of sshfs, libfuse and sftp on the backup server do not support, like file name encodings, ACLs, xattrs or bsdflags.
 So there is no guarantee that you are able to restore a system completely in every aspect from such a backup.